Rahul, Priyanka meet families of farmers killed in Lakhimpur | Politics

 - India

-They arrived in Lakhimpur after the Uttar Pradesh government allowed them visit the violence-hit district.
+They arrived in Lakhimpur after the Uttar Pradesh government allowed them to visit the violence-hit district.

+Talking to newspersons later in the night, Congress general secretary Priyanka Gandhi said all the three families she met want justice.

+“All the three families have said one thing that they are not concerned about compensation but want justice,” she said when asked about the financial assistance announced for the victims’ families.

 Punjab Chief Minister Charanjit Singh Channi and his Chhattisgarh counterpart Bhupesh Baghel accompanied them in another car, while Congress leaders Randeep Surjewala and Deepender Singh Hooda travelled in a separate vehicle.

 Their first stop was home of deceased farmer Lovepreet Sigh in Palia tehsil.
-From there, they left for the native place of journalist Raman Kashyap, who was one of the victims, in Nighasan tehsil.
-Their last stop in the district will be home of Nachatar Singh in Dhauraha tehsil.
+From there, they went to the native place of journalist Raman Kashyap, who was one of the victims, in Nighasan tehsil.
+Their last stop in the district was the home of Nachatar Singh in Dhauraha tehsil.

+Priyanka Gandhi is scheduled to meet the families of the remaining victims on Thursday.

 Palia is about 80 km from Lakhimpur town, and Nighasan is another 15-20 km and Dhauraha is another 60-70 km from there.
 Lakhimpur Kheri is around 225 km from capital Lucknow.

-The two farmers and the scribe of a private TV channel were natives of Lakhimpur, while two other farmers who died in the October 3 incident hailed from neighouring Bahraich district.
+The two farmers and the scribe of a private TV channel were natives of Lakhimpur, while two other farmers who died in the October 3 incident hailed from neighbouring Bahraich district.

-In addition to the five, three others -- two BJP workers and a driver of union minister of state for home Ajay Kumar Mishra -- had also lost their lives in the revenge action of farmer protesters.
+In addition to the five, three others -- two BJP workers and a driver of Mishra -- had also lost their lives in the revenge action of farmer protesters.

 The Congress leaders' visit came after Uttar Pradesh permitted politicians to travel to Lakhimpur Kheri but not more than five people at a time.